manupptr/AWS-Cloud/README.md

   VpcId: vpc-009ec6504e1eaceb3
 ```

-4.To check the status of certain vpc with that vpc-id, the below command is used:
+To check the status of certain vpc with that vpc-id, the below command is used:

 ```
 aws ec2 describe-vpcs --vpc-id <vpc-id>
 ```

-5.The output for the vpc status checked with a certain vpc-id (json format)
+The output for the vpc status checked with a certain vpc-id (json format)

 ```
 {